 While there may be endless reasons why your Shreveport home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are most common.
 Knowing what they are may clarify what a technician is saying when they address the options for fixing the problem.
 Here are the top five problems that may cause your air conditioning system to break down.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

-- Faulty AC wiring
+- Bad AC wiring

-- Your Air Conditioner is Leaking refrigerant
+- Your Air Conditioner is Low on refrigerant

-- Outside AC fan is not working
+- Outside AC fan is not operating

 - Outside air conditioner unit not functional

-This usually indicates a lack of power, contactor problems or even a faulty thermostat.
+This typically indicates a loss of power, contactor problems or even a faulty thermostat.

 A frozen coil mainly indicates an issue with the airflow, such as restrictions caused by old air filters or collapsed return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.

 Best practices suggest that the most convenient way for a Shreveport area homeowner to prevent these common problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be discovered during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can promptly analyze the problem area and make the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can promptly analyze the problem area and apply the necessary repairs.
 Call or contact us today for an evaluation!